RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

-# Working with Ansible as code
+# :thumbsup: Working with Ansible as code

 A challenge when doing larger scale automation is to enable collaboration for people to work on the same pieces of automation together.
 Luckily for us, programmers has since long solved this issue for us using version handling systems, such as git.